Sh4d0w1337XD/Student-Managment-System/README.md

-# Old school student managment system
+## Old school student managment system
 ---
+### Compatibility
-Should work on any linux distro.
+- Should work on any linux distro
-Doesen't work on Windows.
+- Doesen't work on Windows